Note: updated in November 2022.

 - Assist in household chores and tasks to alleviate additional stressors such as cleaning, cooking, and laundry.

-- Prepare ahead of time for the next nursing or pumping session by collecting any necessary items like water, a snack, her phone, a book, blanket, milk containers, lanolin, etc.
+- Prepare ahead of time for the next breastfeeding or pumping session by collecting any necessary items like water, a snack, her phone, a book, blanket, milk containers, lanolin, etc.

-- Always try to share supportive words or words of encouragement when she’s facing breastfeeding difficulties or feeling challenged.
+- Always try to share supportive words or words of encouragement when she’s facing breastfeeding difficulties.

 Not only is support from your loved ones essential, but support from trained professionals such as a lactation consultant, IBCLC, nurse, or your healthcare provider can be extremely helpful.
 Lactation consultants are trained medical experts who assist you in planning, preparing for, and troubleshooting any issues you’re having in regards to breastfeeding and pumping.
 They can answer all of your questions, from how much milk your baby needs and how to know if they're getting enough breast milk, to tips on how to manage engorgement or how to increase milk production.
-When struggling to succeed with your breastfeeding or pumping goals, they are there to provide ample support and education for new parents.
+When trying to succeed, they are there to provide ample support and education for new parents.

 Not only do pumps assist in prolonging your breastfeeding journey, they also aid in increasing your flexibility and help to maintain your milk supply!
 Fill out our quick Qualify Through Insurance Form to find out what pumps you’re eligible to receive through your health insurance.